IDragnev/Functional/README.md

 # Functional
-Useful higher-order functions and function objects for easier functional programming in C++.
+Useful higher-order functions and function objects for easier functional programming in C++:
+ - constexpr version of std::invoke
+ - you can curry any function
-You can curry any function, compose any number of functions, superpose functions and more.
+ - you can compose and superpose any number of functions
+ - combine existing predicates
-Examples can be seen in the tests.
+ and more.
+Examples can be found in the tests.